 Crawling allows the baby to discover the world around him while discovering himself.
 His visual field is widened, his curiosity is stimulated and his motor skills are developed.
 Over time, your child will manage to find a balance allowing him to activate his archaic reflexes.

-- He prefers the stomach position rather than the back position.
+2. He prefers the position on his stomach rather than on his back.

-- When he is on his stomach, he often raises his chest and turns his head to observe his surroundings.
+4. When he is on his stomach, he often raises his chest and turns his head to observe his surroundings .

 How to help your baby crawl?

-- Move his favorite toy a little further away to entice him to go get it.
+1. Move their favorite toy a little further away to encourage them to go get him

-- Put yourself on the ground and pretend to want to chase him, he will naturally tend to escape.
+2. Get down on the ground and pretend to want to chase him, he will naturally tend to escape

-- Offer him fun games.
-You can put several objects on the ground (bubble wrap, fabric, foam packaging…), your baby's curiosity will push him to want to discover the different textures and thus to crawl towards the objects.
+3. Offer him some fun games You can put several objects on the ground (bubble wrap, fabric, foam packaging, etc.), your baby's curiosity will make him want to discover the different textures and thus crawl towards the objects.

 What are the possible positions?